Environmental groups and resources serving K–12 schools

 This article includes information about environmental groups and resources (such as those provided by government, its agencies, and existing or proposed legislation) that serve K–12 schools in the United States and internationally.
-The entries in this article are for broad-scope organizations that serve at least one state (within the US) or similar region.
+The entries in this article are for broad-scope organizations that serve at least one state (within the US) or similar regions.

 Specific organized groups

 As of 2008, many environmental groups exist, but they tend to overlap and duplicate efforts.
-The information here does not currently attempt to reconcile these issues but instead presents information as provided by each of the organizations described when available.
+The information here does not currently attempt to reconcile these issues, but instead presents information as provided by each of the organizations described when available.

 Listed below are formally organized groups in alphabetical order.